 Any Academy member may nominate another member (including him or herself) for an open position on the board of directors.
 Except for the YPS member director, only voting members may run for open board positions.
 Any YPS member may run for the Young Physicians Section member position on the board of directors.

 Nominations may be made during a period that will end 90 days before the start of the next Scientific Assembly.
 Voting will be undertaken by electronic ballot: one vote per person, either in person at the Scientific Assembly or by proxy.
 Each voting member shall have one vote for each open position of president, president-elect, secretary-treasurer, and each open director position, except for the position of YPS member director which is elected by the YPS membership.
 Each Young Physicians Section member shall have one vote for the Young Physicians Section member director position.
 Each open board position will be filled by the nominee receiving the most votes.
 An uncontested open position will be filled by the nominee regardless of the number of votes received for that position.
+In the event of a tie vote for a board position, the decision will be made by majority vote of the current board of directors.
+If a current board member is running for the position in question, they will be required to abstain from voting.
 Elections will be completed during the Scientific Assembly.
 Officers and directors will take their posts at the conclusion of the meeting.
 No officer or board member may hold more than one position on the board at a time.

 8.5 Terms of Office